Centrally located, Maple is the ideal location for those who want to be right in the middle of the campus life.

 - Maple's living areas are structured as small units of 17 rooms centered on a lounge with several couches, tables, chairs, and a flat-screen TV.

 - Every room in the building is furnished with a bed, bureau, desk, chair, and closet or wardrobe suitable for the number of people in the room.
 Each room comes equipped with cable and data hook-up and the whole building is wireless-ready.

 - Each restroom is designated as a single-use restroom, which means you can close the door and lock it behind you.
 It’s kind of like being in the comfort of your own home.

 - There are two laundry rooms, located in the basement of the 4/5 tower and the basement of the 9/10/11 tower.
 There are also vending machines located in the 4/5 and 9/10/11 towers.

 Maple has ten identical units.
-Each of these living areas house 26 residents in eight single and nine double rooms.
+Most units' living areas house 26 residents in eight single and nine double rooms.
 The unit is divided into four sections, three with two singles and two doubles and one with three doubles.
 There are two sections on the left of the common room, and two sections on the right.
 There are also two singles on the same level as the common room.
 Each unit has its own common room with a large TV that is connected to the campus’ cable TV network.

 The Maple Hall staff is comprised of one Coordinator of Residence Education (CORE), one Head Resident Assistant (HRA), and 12 Resident Assistants (RA).
 The Coordinator of Residence Education serves to oversee the day-to-day operation of the complex, including supervision of the residence hall staff.
-There is one RA per unit and they live in the first room to the either the right or left as you enter the unit.
+There is one RA per unit and they live in the first room to either the right or left as you enter the unit.